dart-lang/pub/doc/cache_layout.md

 These subfolders contain the content of the packages as they are extracted from the package archives.
-These are extracted in `.pub_cache/_temp` and moved here atomically, so ideally the packages here should always be fully extracted.
+These are extracted in `.pub_cache/_temp` and moved here atomically, hence, packages here are always fully extracted.

-The `.cache` folder is storing the last version listing response for each
+The `.cache/` folder is storing the last version listing response for each
 package:

 ```plaintext